Comment | Sorry Spark Sport, my Rugby World Cup stream worked perfectly. It was also illegal

 This hadn't come up yet but yeah, dude.
 Go the team.

 Look, full disclosure, we're millennials.
 We don't have a TV.
 Sky is out of the question financially.
-It will be ten years before our avocado tree will bear fruit.
+It will be 10 years before our avocado tree will bear fruit.

 High definition is important.
 I need to be able to look into the rugby players' eyes, see if they look kind, and to pick my favourites based on that.
 I don't know about you.

-My boyfriend is a big fan of sports and he is also a pirate.
-A quick visit to the subreddit "Sports Streams", a VPN and we're "in the UK" to watch it on ITV -- and we can see our team play the sport.
+My boyfriend is a big sports fan - and he is also a pirate.
+A quick visit to the subreddit "Sports Streams", a VPN and we're "in the UK" to watch it on ITV - and we can see our team play the sport.
 When that legal-adjacent (God save the Queen) stream started stuttering, we moved onto a properly illegal, even more nicely defined one.

 I like to root for the underdog but not this time.
 You always want to beat South Africa.

 We had a great time, it was a great game.
-I was worried the boys were cracking under pressure but then 20 minutes in I wiggled my fingers at Pollard and his second kick of the night hit the post.
+I was worried the All Blacks were cracking under pressure but then 20 minutes in I wiggled my fingers at Springbok Handre Pollard and his second kick of the night hit the post.
 You're welcome.
 Please don't arrest me.

 More high definition observations, made possible by reprehensible action;